 Today, Kinsale has around 60 eateries.
 Four of them are listed in Michelin’s food guide (2020), and one has a Michelin star: Max’s, Finns’ Table, Fishy Fishy, and Bastion*.
 Not bad for a city of five thousand people.
 It goes without saying that the main ingredient here is seafood: oysters, mussels, lobster, salmon, cod, hake, and haddock.
 Often, covered with creamy sauces or dipped in golden batter, many of these fish had been swimming in the Atlantic just a few hours before ending up on your plate.

 If you prefer meat, there are wonderful surf and turf dishes with famed Irish beef fillet or tender lamb from the lush hills of Kerry County, accompanied by delicious fresh scallops or shrimp.
 Pure joy for the palate.
-To keep quality up to the highest standards, most of the side ingredients are produced locally, and you can really taste the freshness.
+To keep quality up to the highest standards, most of the side ingredients are produced locally, and you can’t mistake the taste the freshness.

 For street food, I can’t recommend enough the Catch of the Day, a food truck by the bridge of Kinsale that makes fresh fish and chips with anything their boat has caught that particular day.
 Heavenly tastes with perfect crispiness and a dash of lemon to stir things up.

 In Kinsale you can see some classic attractions, the most notable being Charles fort and James fort built just outside the city on Brandon River, one across the other.
 The city’s museum is also interesting with many exhibits from the local marine life and historical artifacts from the battle of Kinsale.
-For a cup of tea or coffee, there are some great cafes scattered around the town, and little shops selling anything from books to wool clothing made from the famous Irish yarn.
+For a cup of tea or coffee, there are great cafes scattered around the town, and little shops selling anything from books to wool clothing made from the famous Irish yarn.
 Everything you would need to spend a relaxing vacation is there.

 Even though Kinsale is popular with tourists, it has managed to keep its genuineness as a destination, and with its picturesque charm and unique character remains one of the most attractive and representative places Ireland has to offer.
 If you ever find yourself in Ireland and Cork County, make sure you pay a visit to this charming little town.